Jeanie Dicks: Career

 Also in 1934, West Riding County Council contracted Dicks Ltd. to provide the electrical work for a new sanatorium for women and children at Scotton Banks, near Knaresborough.
 The total project would cost £100,000, Dicks Ltd. part was £14,498.

 Dicks encountered a certain amount of sexism where clients insisted on speaking with her male staff but rose above it to ensure that her firm was hired by well-heeled clients.
 Ralph Slade later said that "she wasn’t an easy lady to work for but she was always a fair one and her employees stayed with her".

 She joined the Women's Engineering Society in 1925, when she was described as "an expert on wireless", who had been elected by the Lyceum Club Radio Circle as their representative at meetings of the Radio Society of Great Britain.
+In 1928, Dicks was a founder member of the Hampshire branch of the Electrical Association for Women, acting as its Honorary Secretary.
 She was also a member of the Electrical Contractors Association in 1929, and described as "England's only woman member" of the association in 1934, presumably making her one of the first women to join.
-She was described, in 1937, by the Bournemouth Graphic as being a "one of the few women who are qualified engineers."
+She was described, in 1937, by the Bournemouth Graphic as being "one of the few women who are qualified engineers".
+She was one of the few women in the interwar period to have a radio amateur call sign, 6JN, registered to her at 53 Upper Brook Street, London W1.

 Dicks retired in 1960.
 The business was sold in two parts, with four staff members (including Ralph Slade) buying the electrical contracting side from Dicks for one pound and naming the new firm Dicks (Electrical Installations) Ltd. The company entered into a Company Voluntary Arrangement in October 2018.